Wed - 5 Jun | 09:00 - 09:45 Tin Ka Ping Lecture Theatre (LT-1), 4/F

 Abstract

 In the reliability literature, it is often assumed that, upon failure, the system is either replaced by a new one (perfect repair) or repaired minimally (minimal repair).
-However, the assumption that a repair (and preventive maintenance) can be either perfect or minimal may be overly restrictive in practice given the wide variety of maintenance actions.
+However, the assumption that a repair (and preventive maintenance) can

 In this talk, I first show some reliability models that allow repairs (and preventive maintenance) to be more general and discuss the associated stochastic processes.
 Then, I explain the resemblance between reliability models and credit models in finance.
 In particular, a default of corporate bond can be seen as a failure of system.
 Repair of failed system is similar to debt rescheduling, maintenance activity resembles debt restructuring, etc.